Wheaton Guardianship Attorneys

 Representation in DuPage County, IL Child and Adult Guardianship Proceedings

 Guardians are court-appointed individuals granted the legal authority to make decisions on behalf of individuals unable to care for or protect themselves.
 Elderly relatives, people with severe disabilities, and minors may be in a position to require the protection of a guardian.
 To learn more about guardianship proceedings, contact the law office of Andrew Cores Family Law Group.
-We represent people throughout Illinois from our offices in DuPage, Cook and Kendall Counties.
+We represent people throughout Illinois from our offices in DuPage and Kendall Counties.

 Guardians Are Designated to Act in the Best Interest of Those Who Cannot Protect Themselves